Create a pipeline with custom connectors

 Pipeline name | A descriptive label for your pipeline.
 This is how the pipeline appears on the pipeline dashboard and how Data Loader refers to the pipeline. |

-Currently, you can't specify a start time.
+Currently, it is not possible to specify a start time.
 The pipeline will immediately run at the time it is first created, and then continue to run from that time with the specified frequency.

 Once you are happy with your pipeline configuration, click Create pipeline to complete the process and add the pipeline to your dashboard.